Updated:

 Conclusion

 Aggression only comes to existence when one does an act to harm another innocent party.
 This harm may be termed as violent by considering its magnitude.
 This aspect leads to deviance, which generally means doing something contrary to the social norms.
-Since deviance does not necessarily mean violating acts formalized by law as criminal offences, aggressive behavior becomes deviant.
+Since deviance does not necessarily mean violating acts formalized by law as criminal offenses, aggressive behavior becomes deviant.
 Moreover, considering that aggression has led to actual violence, in essence, aggressive behavior amounts to deviance.

 References